We are now back to completing the cam follower.

 The central hole that was drilled to accommodate the bolt was then drilled out to the required size to go to the end of the camshaft.

-(28 & 29) The side lever plate was started by drilling 2 holes the correct size and milling out the remaining steel.
+(28 & 29) The side lever plate was started by drilling 2 holes the correct size and milling out the remaining knives.

 (30) The start of the side lever.